wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_eth_getUncleCountByBlockHash.md

 ---
-title: matic:eth_getUncleCountByBlockHash \[WebSocket\]
+title: matic:eth_getUncleCountByBlockHash - Polygon
-description: Returns the number of uncles in a block from a block matching the givenblock hash.
+description: Example code for the matic:eth_getUncleCountByBlockHash ws method. Сomplete guide on how to use matic:eth_getUncleCountByBlockHash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters